-- 22 "Alcoholic Beverages" means beverages that are suitable for human consumption and contain - one-half of one percent or more of alcohol by volume. - "Candy" means a preparation of sugar, honey, or other natural or artificial sweeteners in - combination with chocolate, fruits, nuts or other ingredients or flavorings in the form of bars, - drops, or pieces.
-"Candy" shall not include any preparation containing flour and shall require no - 27 refrigeration. - 28 "Dietary supplement" means any product, other than "tobacco," intended to supplement the - 29 diet that: - A. Contains one or more of the following dietary ingredients: - 31 1.
-A vitamin;

-- 1 2.
-A mineral; - 2 3.
-An herb or other botanical; - 3 4.
+- 14 "Alcoholic Beverages" means beverages that are suitable for human consumption and contain - one-half of one percent or more of alcohol by volume. - "Candy" means a preparation of sugar, honey, or other natural or artificial sweeteners in - combination with chocolate, fruits, nuts or other ingredients or flavorings in the form of bars, - drops, or pieces.
+"Candy" shall not include any preparation containing flour and shall require no - 19 refrigeration. - 20 Compiler's note: The Governing Board issued an interpretation of the definition of "candy" on September 20, 2007. - 21 That interpretation can be found in the Library of Interpretations. - "Dietary supplement" means any product, other than "tobacco," intended to supplement the - 23 diet that: - A. Contains one or more of the following dietary ingredients: - 25 1.
+A vitamin; - 26 2.
+A mineral; - 27 3.
+An herb or other botanical; - 4.
 An amino acid; - 5.
-A dietary substance for use by humans to supplement the diet by increasing the total - 5 dietary intake; or - 6.
-A concentrate, metabolite, constituent, extract, or combination of any ingredient - 7 described in above; and - 8 B. Is intended for ingestion in tablet, capsule, powder, softgel, gelcap, or liquid form, or if not - 9 intended for ingestion in such a form, is not represented as conventional food and is not - represented for use as a sole item of a meal or of the diet; and - 11 C. Is required to be labeled as a dietary supplement, identifiable by the "Supplemental Facts" - box found on the label and as required pursuant to 21 C.F.R § 101.36. - 13 "Food and food ingredients" means substances, whether in liquid, concentrated, solid, frozen, - dried, or dehydrated form, that are sold for ingestion or chewing by humans and are consumed - 15 for their taste or nutritional value.
+A dietary substance for use by humans to supplement the diet by increasing the total - 30 dietary intake; or - 6.
+A concentrate, metabolite, constituent, extract, or combination of any ingredient

+- described in above; and Is intended for ingestion in tablet, capsule, powder, softgel, gelcap, - or liquid form, or if not intended for ingestion in such a form, is not represented as - conventional food and is not represented for use as a sole item of a meal or of the diet; and - 4 C. Is required to be labeled as a dietary supplement, identifiable by the "Supplemental Facts" - box found on the label and as required pursuant to 21 C.F.R § 101.36. - 6 "Food and food ingredients" means substances, whether in liquid, concentrated, solid, frozen, - 7 dried, or dehydrated form, that are sold for ingestion or chewing by humans and are consumed - 8 for their taste or nutritional value.
 "Food and food ingredients" does not include "alcoholic - beverages" or "tobacco."
-A member state may exclude "candy," "dietary supplements" and - "soft drinks" from this definition, which items are mutually exclusive of each other. - Notwithstanding the foregoing requirements of this definition or any other provision of the - 19 Agreement, a member state may maintain its tax treatment of food in a manner that differs from - 20 the definitions provided herein, provided its taxation or exemption of food is based on a - 21 prohibition or requirement of that state's Constitution that exists on the effective date of the - 22 Agreement. - 23 "Food sold through vending machines" means food dispensed from a machine or other - 24 mechanical device that accepts payment. - 25 "Prepared food" means: - A. Food sold in a heated state or heated by the seller; - B. Two or more food ingredients mixed or combined by the seller for sale as a single item; - 28 or

-- C. Food sold with eating utensils provided by the seller, including plates, knives, forks, spoons, glasses, cups, napkins, or straws.
-A plate does not include a container or packaging used to transport the food.

-4 "Prepared food" in B does not include food that is only cut, repackaged, or pasteurized by the - seller, and eggs, fish, meat, poultry, and foods containing these raw animal foods requiring cooking by the consumer as recommended by the Food and Drug Administration in chapter 3, part 401.11 of its Food Code so as to prevent food borne illnesses.
+A member state may exclude "candy," "dietary supplements" and - "soft drinks" from this definition, which items are mutually exclusive of each other. - Notwithstanding the foregoing requirements of this definition or any other provision of the - 12 Agreement, a member state may maintain its tax treatment of food in a manner that differs from - the definitions provided herein, provided its taxation or exemption of food is based on a - prohibition or requirement of that state's Constitution that exists on the effective date of the - 15 Agreement. - 16 "Food sold through vending machines" means food dispensed from a machine or other - mechanical device that accepts payment. - 18 "Prepared food" means: - 19 A. Food sold in a heated state or heated by the seller; - 20 B. Two or more food ingredients mixed or combined by the seller for sale as a single item; - 21 or - 22 C. Food sold with eating utensils provided by the seller, including plates, knives, forks, - spoons, glasses, cups, napkins, or straws.
+A plate does not include a container or - packaging used to transport the food. - 25 "Prepared food" in B does not include food that is only cut, repackaged, or pasteurized by the - seller, and eggs, fish, meat, poultry, and foods containing these raw animal foods requiring - 27 cooking by the consumer as recommended by the Food and Drug Administration in chapter 3, - part 401.11 of its Food Code so as to prevent food borne illnesses.